0north-eth/zkVault/README.md

 ### 🧬 What is it?

 **For Consumers**:
-Zero North Vault (*zkVault*) is your personal secret passcode generator.
+Zero North Vault (*ZeroNorthVault*) is your personal secret passcode generator.
 **ONLY you** own the `.exe` and the encryption logic.
 Store it locally.
 Use it offline.

 - Pick a key word to use as the password for your string of text (infinite combinations), encrypt.
 Enter the same key word and string and decrypt.